Fundamental Theory of Torsion Gravity: Particles and cosmology

-A zeroth point is, of course, that despite we still do not exactly know what dark matter is, nevertheless it has to be a form of matter: albeit many models may fit galactic behaviour in the case of rotations, only dark matter as a real form of matter fits galactic behaviours that are less trivial like those encountered in crossing galaxies \cite{Clowe:2006eq}.
+To begin with, we specify that although we still do not exactly know what dark matter is, nevertheless it has to be a form of matter: albeit many models may fit galactic rotation curves, only dark matter as a real form of matter fits galactic behaviours that are less trivial \cite{Clowe:2006eq}.

-A first point is that, given dark matter as matter, massive and very weakly interacting, we will also assume it to be a $\frac{1}{2}$-spin spinor field: there is no specific reason for this apart from the fact that most attempts to describe dark matter are based on this assumption, and by assuming it we place ourselves in a good position for comparison.
+Hence, given dark matter as a form of matter, massive and weakly interacting, we will additionally take it to be described by $\frac{1}{2}$-spin spinor fields.
+This makes it possible to have the effects due to torsional interactions.

-The fact we have assumed dark matter be a spinor also makes it prone to have the torsional interactions in which we are interested: in \cite{Tilquin:2011bu} torsion effects have been studied in a classical context to see how galactic dynamics could be modified by torsion, and in \cite{Fabbri:2012zc} we have applied those results to the case in which torsion was coupled to spinors to see how galactic dynamics could be modified by torsion and how torsion could be sourced by dark matter.
+In reference \cite{Tilquin:2011bu} the torsional effects have been studied in a classical context to see how galactic dynamics could be modified by torsion, and in \cite{Fabbri:2012zc} we have applied those results to the case in which torsion was coupled to spinors to see how galactic dynamics could be modified by torsion and how torsion could be sourced by dark matter.

 So here as before, torsion is not used as an alternative but as a correction over pre-existing physics.
 Having this in mind, we recall that in \cite{Fabbri:2012zc} we showed how, if spinors are the source of torsion, the gravitational field in galaxies turns out to be increased: from (\ref{metricfieldequations}) we see that in the case of the effective approximation (\ref{effective}) we get